Hullow/42/Resources-and-notes/Learning-notes/Git-notes.md

 	- `checkout` : more powerful, can **overwrite local changes!!**
 	- `switch` : simpler, just switching branches

+## Going back on changes
+- `Git reset --soft` : reset to previous commit. `--soft`: "Does not touch the index file or the working tree at all (but resets the head to `<commit>`, just like all modes do).
+This leaves all your changed files "Changes to be committed", as `git status` would put it.""

+- `Git rm --cached <file>` : removes files from tree but not local storage (CAUTION)

 # How-tos
 ## [Discard unstaged changes](https://www.baeldung.com/git-discard-unstaged-changes)
 - `git clean -df` first, to remove untracked files from the working tree; n.b.: **careful with this command**, can remove untracked files you want to keep that are .gitignored.